-- 7.2.3 Other information sources used will include the financial press, share price and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 7.2.4 The aim of the strategy is to generate a list of highly creditworthy counterparties which will enable diversification, and thus avoidance of concentration, with the prime intention of providing security of investment and minimisation of risk. - 7.3 Investment Strategy The process for investment strategy under the regulations covers a wide range of Council investments and will be broadly managed in the following way: - Short Term Cash Cash relating to day to day cash flow will be maintained on a shorter term basis in cash type products with consideration to the liquidity requirements outlined above. - Longer Term Cash Cash relating to reserves, provisions and balances on the balance sheet may be held for longer periods of time in cash type products or in longer term bonds or funds depending on: - Cash flow requirements: - The underlying expectation for interest rates; and - The economic background of these investments may be held longer term. - Service Type Investments These types of investments will predominately be policy driven and approved by Members.
-Shareholdings, development opportunities, loans to third parties, equity instruments and investment properties held for rental returns) will be regularly reviewed to judge the investment performance. - Non Service Type Investments Investments such as Joint venture delivery companies such as Hub West Scotland and investments in regeneration partnerships and development opportunities - 7.4 Benchmarking and Monitoring Security, Liquidity and Yield in the Investment Service A development for Member reporting is the consideration and approval of security and liquidity benchmarks.
-Yield benchmarks are currently widely used to assess investment performance.
-Discrete security and liquidity benchmarks are additional new requirements to the Member reporting. - 7.4.1 These benchmarks are targets (not limits) and so may be breached from time to time, depending on movements in interest rates and counterparty criteria.
+- Longer Term Cash Cash relating to reserves, provisions and balances on the balance sheet may be held for longer periods of time in cash type products or in longer term bonds or funds depending on: - cash flow requirements - the underlying expectation for interest rates - the economic background of these investments may be held longer term. - Service Type Investments These will predominantly be policy driven and approved by Members.
+Shareholdings, development opportunities, loans to third parties, equity instruments and investment properties held for rental returns will be regularly reviewed to judge the investment performance. - Non Service Type Investments Investments such as Joint venture delivery companies such as Hub West Scotland and investments in regeneration partnerships and development opportunities. - 7.4 Benchmarking and Monitoring Security, Liquidity and Yield in the Investment Service A development for Member reporting is the consideration and approval of security, liquidity and discreet benchmarks.
+Yield benchmarks are currently widely used to assess investment performance. - 7.4.1 These benchmarks are targets (not limits) and so may be breached from time to time, depending on movements in interest rates and counterparty criteria.
 The purpose of the benchmark is that officers will monitor the current and trend position and amend the operational strategy depending on any changes.
 Any breach of the benchmarks will be reported, with supporting reasons in the Mid-Year or Annual Report. - 7.4.2 In the context of benchmarking, assessing security is a very subjective area to assess.
 Security is currently evidenced by the application of minimum quality criteria to investment counterparties, primarily through the use of credit ratings supplied by the three main credit rating agencies (Fitch/ Moody's and Standard and Poors).
 Whilst this approach embodies security considerations, benchmarking levels of risk is more problematic.
 One method to benchmark security risk is to assess the historic level of default against the minimum criteria used in the Council's investment strategy.
-Table I in Appendix 6 shows average defaults for differing periods of investment grade products for each Fitch/ Moody's Standard and Poors long term rating category.

-- 7.4.3 The Council's minimum long term rating criteria is currently "A-", meaning the average expectation of default for a one year investment in a counterparty with a "A" long term rating would be 0.05% of the total investment (e.g. for a £1m investment the average loss would be £500).
+Table I in Appendix 6 shows average defaults for differing periods of investment grade products for each Fitch/ Moody's Standard and Poors long term rating category. - 7.4.3 The Council's minimum long term rating criteria is currently "A-", meaning the average expectation of default for a one year investment in a counterparty with a "A" long term rating would be 0.05% of the total investment (e.g. for a £1m investment the average loss would be £500).
 This is only an average any specific counterparty loss is likely to be higher but these figures do act as a proxy benchmark for risk across the portfolio. - 7.4.4 As required by the CIPFA Treasury Management Code of Practice The Council will "ensure that it has adequate, though not excessive, cash resources, borrowing arrangements, overdrafts or standby facilities to enable it at all times to have the level of funds available to it which are necessary for the achievement of its business/service objectives".
-In respect to liquidity as defined above the Council seeks to maintain: - Bank overdraft £1m; and - Liquid short term deposits of at least £5m available on an overnight basis. - 7.4.5 Local measures of yield investment benchmarks that will be used to assess returns are: - Internal returns above the 7 day LIBID rate; - Internal returns above the 1 month LIBID rate for fixed investments; and - Internal returns above the Council's instant access account. - 7.5 Council Permitted Investments The Investments Regulations (Code on the Investment of Money by Scottish Local Authorities) requires Council approval of all the types of investment to be used and set appropriate limits for the amount that can be held for each investment type.
-These types of investment are termed permitted investments and any investments used which have not been approved as a permitted investment will be considered ultra vires. - 7.5.1 The permitted investments which may be used in the forthcoming year are noted below.
-Details of the risks, mitigating controls and limits associated with each of these permitted categories are shown in Appendix 3.
+In respect to liquidity as defined above the Council seeks to maintain: - Bank overdraft £1m - Liquid short term deposits of at least £5m available on an overnight basis.

+7.4.5 Local measures of yield investment benchmarks that will be used to assess returns are: